Pipeline acceleration helps you achieve efficient growth by shortening your sales cycle.

 - Get a temperature check on your leads to see who is most likely to purchase from you.

 - Prioritize leads based on your temperature check.

 - Save cold leads for last, but don’t ignore them completely.
-Follow the 80/20 rule; Most of your team’s effort should go toward warm leads.
+Follow the 80/20 rule; most of your team’s efforts should go toward warm leads.

-Some of the following benefits translate into clear results (more money), while others might not be as obvious (increased SDR productivity).
+Some translate into clear results (more money), while others might not be as obvious (increased SDR productivity).
 However, they’re all tied to eliminating unnecessary blockages and bottlenecks that lengthen the sales cycle and decrease revenue.

 1. Increase revenue

-Unless you have managed to build the most efficient sales pipeline that the world has ever known, there are probably plenty of opportunities for shortening your business’ sales cycle.
-That short sales cycle will free up time and resources for your team to close more deals at a faster rate, resulting in revenue lifts.
+Unless you’ve managed to build the most efficient B2B sales pipeline the world has ever known, there are probably plenty of opportunities for shortening your business’ sales cycle.
+A shorter sales cycle will free up time and resources your team can use to close more deals at a faster rate, resulting in revenue lifts.

 2. Boost sales rep productivity